nawedy/Hello-World/README.md

 # Hello-World
 wow!
 I have a repository
 Hello All.
-I am a data scientist in training.
+I am a graduate from the University of Dallas in Masters of Business Analytics.